AV receiver: Video conversion and upscaling

 Some AV Receivers can convert from one video format to another.
 This is commonly called upconversion or transcoding.
 A smaller number of receivers provide for de-interlacing of video signals.
 For example, a receiver with upconversion, deinterlacing and upscaling can take an interlaced composite signal at 480i (480 lines per frame sent as a field of 240 even numbered lines 0,2,4,8...478 followed by a field of 240 odd numbered lines 1,3,5,...479) and convert it to component video while also deinterlacing and upscaling it to a higher resolution such as 720p (720 lines per frame with all lines in normal sequence 0,1,2...719).

 Radio on AVRs

 AV receivers though primarily used for amplification may or may not have an inbuilt AM/FM radio tuner among other features such as LAN connectivity for various Internet applications and some with multi-room audio solutions.

 Even though some AVRs may have an AM/FM tuner it is not a primary or mandatory function as an AVR still remains an amplifier.

 Some models have HD Radio tuner.
-Also some models May have a digital Radio, DAB/DAB+, for some markets.
+Also some models may have a digital radio, DAB/DAB+, for some markets.

-Some models have Internet radio and PC streaming access capabilities with an Ethernet port.
+Some models have Internet radio and PC streaming access capabilities with an Ethernet port or Wi-Fi.

+Built in media player

+Some receivers would included built in cassette decks and were referred to as casseivers.

+In the 2000s, CD receivers were introduced and became more prominent in small stereo systems.
+This was due to parts and components becoming smaller and more powerful that they could be better integrated into stereo systems.
+The only difference between these and other receivers is that they did not come with phono stages built in as records were not popular during the 2000s.
+Today, CD receivers are still made with phono stages included in the systems and added modern features like the ability to stream music.

+Companies also released AV receivers that featured built in DVD players for an all-in-one home theater setup.
+Blu-Ray players eventually made their way to AV receivers with some even offering the ability to play 3D Blu-Ray discs.